 The next Hermosa Beach Homeless Count will take place on Wednesday, January 22, 2020 from 8 p.m. to 11 p.m. in City Council Chambers at 1315 Valley Drive.
-Sign-up information for volunteers (drivers and counters) will be posted on the website closer to the event date.
+Volunteer drivers and counters 18 and up will help count persons experiencing homelessness in Hermosa Beach:

 City and Service Planning Area 8 (SPA 8) Homeless Count results are below:

 - 2019 Greater Los Angeles Homeless Count - Hermosa Beach - 25

 - 2019 Greater Los Angeles Homeless Count - SPA 8: South Bay

 - 2018 Greater Los Angeles Homeless Count - Hermosa Beach - 23